StephenLi7/NETS213-Candidate-Confidential/README.md

 ### Milestone 2 – Publish the HIT (1)

 ### Milestone 3 – Analysis of data provided by the crowd (4)
 We will aggregate the data here.
-Using majority vote, we will determine what the stance of each candidate is regarding each topic that was deemed relevant by the crowd.
-From here we will begin to build a database regarding the opinions of each candidate.
-If more data is required, we may go back and publish the HIT again to obtain more data.
+Using a program and calculation we create, we will assign a point value using gold standards to each HIT done by workers.
+If the score meets out requirements, then we will accept the information provided by that MTurker.
+After this data analysis, we will aggregate it into a scale that will be able to take the average values assigned to the candidates' positions and place them along a spectrum that can be viewed and compared to the other candidates with.

 ### Milestone 4 – Verify work of the crowd (4)
 In this part, we will take the data provided by the crowd and our analysis and verify that it is acceptable.
 First, we may publish a third HIT that asks the crowd to verify the information provided by other crowdworkers in our second HIT.
 Primarily, we will run our quality control module in the program/equation that we run to calculate their score on the gold standard questions.
 This will verify if the data of that MTurk worker is reliable and able to be used for our final results and report.